-This goat curry recipe is made with vegetables and a delightful blend of aromatic spices to create one super delicious dish that will stimulate your taste buds!
+This Jamaican goat curry recipe uses vegetables and a delightful blend of aromatic spices to create a super delicious dish that will stimulate your taste buds!

-If you've never tried goat before, this goat curry might inspire you to try it the next time you feel adventurous.
-This Jamaican curry goat is very popular in the Caribbean, and the first time I had it, I was hooked!
+If you've never tried goat before, this goat curry might inspire you to do so the next time you feel adventurous.
+Jamaican curry goat is very popular in the Caribbean, and the first time I had it, I was hooked!

 Goat meat (sometimes referred to as mutton) can taste a bit gamey, but the spices from this curry goat add so much flavor and richness to this dish.